RSS to Email Services in 2026: Best Tools Compared

 What is the difference between RSS to email and email to RSS?

-RSS to email sends feed updates to email subscribers.
-Email to RSS converts newsletter emails into feed entries so you can read them in an RSS reader.
-They solve opposite workflow problems.
+RSS to email sends feed updates to email subscribers โ publishers use it to distribute blog posts or newsletters into inboxes.
+Email to RSS converts newsletter emails into feed entries so readers can consume them in an RSS reader instead of the inbox.
+They solve opposite workflow problems: distribution versus consumption.

 Is there a free RSS to email service in 2026?